-Fig. 3.1 -Trimmer settings for the low voltage channels and the VBIAS_LY channels
+Fig. 3.1 - Trimmer settings for the low voltage channels

 3.2.3.
 Selecting the ISET monitoring full scale for the VBIAS channels

 The selection of the monitoring full scale for the maximum current ISET of the bias high voltage channels is made through the relevant two-position jumper located on the High Voltage board relative to each layer.